 \section{Abstract}

 Shortcuts to adiabaticity constitute a powerful alternative that speed up time-evolution while mimicking adiabatic dynamics.
-They are also relevant to clarify fundamental questions such as a precise quantification of the third principle of thermodynamics and quantum speed limits.
-In this letter we describe, for the first time, how to implement shortcuts to adiabaticity in quantum field theory, for the particular case of a massless scalar field inside a cavity with a moving wall, in $1+1$ dimensions.
+In this paper we describe how to implement shortcuts to adiabaticity for the case of a massless scalar field inside a cavity with a moving wall, in 1 + 1 dimensions.
 The approach is based on the known solution to the problem that exploits the conformal symmetry, and the shortcuts take place whenever there is no dynamical Casimir effect.
 We obtain a fundamental limit for the efficiency of an Otto cycle with the quantum field as a working system, that depends on the maximum velocity that the mirror can attain.
-We describe possible experimental realizations of the shortcuts using superconducting circuits.
+We describe possible experimental realisations of the shortcuts using superconducting circuits.